torwhite/R-Intro/_episodes/06-sample-dataset-importing-data-and-packages.md

 Here, file. choose() - Allows you to choose a .csv file stored in your local desktop

-Here, header = T - Indicates the first column in the file contains column names.
+Here, header = T - Indicates the first row in the file contains column names.

 ![importing data](../fig/06-importing-data.PNG)